conan-io/docs/tutorial/consuming_packages/intro_to_versioning.rst

     def requirements(self):
         self.requires("zlib/1.2.12#87a7211557b6690ef5bf7fc599dd8349")

-This mechanism can however be tedious to maintain and update when new revisions are created, so probably in the general case, this shouldn't be done.
+This mechanism can, however, be tedious to maintain and update when new revisions are created, so probably in the general case, this shouldn't be done.